alexkim205/G-Desktop-Suite/README.md

 This is a Google Drive desktop app made with ElectronJS.

 Ever wish you didn't have to go to [https://drive.google.com](https://drive.google.com), click the blue button, and log in every single time you wanted to open and view a google document?
-Do you miss the good old days of solid cloudless desktop apps?
+Do you miss the good old days of solid no-frills desktop apps?
 Well look no further!

 ![demo](static/gdelectron_demo.gif)